ftelschow/ResearchGroup/_pages/about.md

 title: "About"
 ---

-I am a Junior Research group leader at the Humboldt-University Berlin.
+I am a Junior Research Group Leader at the Humboldt-University Berlin.
 I studied at the Georg-August-University in Göttingen and received my PhD there under the Supervision of Prof. Dr. Stephan Huckemann.
 Afterwards I was a postdoctoral employee at the University of California,